 A vision of roses …

 My GPS alerted that Chédigny was around the next bend.
 I should be on time for the 10 o’clock group tour of the village.
-Led by volunteer “passionate gardeners” it would be the first of tours scheduled on the second Friday of each month, beginning this year, 2015, the second Friday of April, and continuing through September.
+Led by volunteer “passionate gardeners” it would be the first of tours scheduled on the second Friday of each month, beginning in April and continuing through September.

 Alain Biard and Brigitte Libéreau, “passionate gardener” leaders for this day’s tour, awaited in the square in front of the 13th century village church, Saint Pierre-és- Liens.
 With my arrival the group was complete.
 A group of one!
 Three, counting Alain and Brigitte.